Parshwa0409/ExpenseTracker/IMPROVEMENT_NOTES.md

 # Expense Tracker App: Essential & Advanced Improvements

 ## Next Steps & Advanced Improvements

-- **Dockerized Database:**
-  - Use Docker and PostgreSQL for a portable, production-like environment.
-  - Provide a `docker-compose.yml` for easy setup.
-  - Configure Spring Boot to connect to the Dockerized database.

 - **Download Feature**
   - Add export functionality for reports